Skip to Content

 Tips for Handling Garter Snakes

-• Approach slowly and calmly to avoid startling the snake
+• Approach slowly to keep the snake calm—quick movements can trigger defensive behavior.

 Coexisting With Garter Snakes